Boltzmann to Landau from the Gradient Flow Perspective: Compactness of curves

 \begin{theorem}[Compactness of $f^\epsilon$] Let $f^\epsilon : [0,1] \to \mathscr{P}_2$ be curves satisfying the uniform moments and metric derivative bounds~\eqref{eq:bounds}.
 Then there exists $f:[0,1]\to \mathscr{P}_2$ obtained by a convergent subsequence such that

-and, in the case of $\gamma\in[-2,0]$, $f$ is continuous in duality against functions with bounded Lipschitz norm (respectively, continuous in duality against bounded functions with bounded second derivative in the case of $\gamma\in[-4,-2)$). \end{theorem} \begin{remark} By the well-known Kantorovich-Rubinstein duality, the continuity in duality against bounded Lipschitz functions in the case of $\gamma\in[-2,0]$ is equivalent to continuity in the 1-Wasserstein metric~\cite{V09}.
-This was noticed by Erbar~\cite{E16} in the case $\gamma=0$, whose proof we have generalized using the finite angular momentum transfer~\eqref{eq:betaint}. \end{remark} \begin{proof} This is an application of a general Ascoli-Arzel\`a compactness result~\cite[Proposition 3.3.1]{AGS08} together with~\Cref{lem:lowbdd}, which says that there exists $C>0$ an explicit constant depending on the finite momentum transfer~\eqref{eq:betaint}, and the uniform moments from~\eqref{eq:bounds} such that
+and, in the case of $\gamma\in[-2,0]$, $f$ is continuous in duality against 1-Lipschitz functions (respectively, continuous in duality against bounded functions with second derivatives bounded by 1 in the case of $\gamma\in[-4,-2)$). \end{theorem} \begin{remark} By the well-known Kantorovich-Rubinstein duality, the continuity in duality against 1-Lipschitz functions in the case of $\gamma\in[-2,0]$ is equivalent to continuity in the 1-Wasserstein metric~\cite{V09}.
+This was noticed by Erbar~\cite{E19} in the case $\gamma=0$, whose proof we have generalized using the finite angular momentum transfer~\eqref{eq:betaint}. \end{remark} \begin{proof}[Proof of~\Cref{cor:limcurve}] This is an application of a general Ascoli-Arzel\`a compactness result~\cite[Proposition 3.3.1]{AGS08} together with~\Cref{lem:lowbdd}, which says that there exists $C>0$ an explicit constant depending on the finite momentum transfer~\eqref{eq:betaint}, and the uniform moments from~\eqref{eq:bounds} such that

 for any function $\psi$ with Lipschitz semi-norm bounded by 1 in the case $\gamma\in[-2,0]$ (respectively, second derivative bounded by 1 in the case $\gamma\in[-4,-2)$).

 By the absolute continuity of $f^\epsilon$ and the uniform $L^2$ integrability of the metric derivative, we obtain